Sebastiaanvdeursen/Team-Trein/README.md

 to get everything you need.

 ### Usage
 Run the code by typing
 ```
-python main.py large/small algorithm size all/hist
+python main.py large/large_random/small/small_random/utrecht algorithm size all/hist
 ```
 You can also opt to not include size, then one iteration will be ran.
 By typing large you run the chosen algorithm on the Netherlands and by typing small you only use Holland.
+Using large_random randomizes three connections on the national map, small_random randomizes two connections on the Holland map.
+If you enter utrecht the large map will be used but Utrecht Centraal will be excluded.

 For algorithms you can choose
 between find_p, annealing, random, random_optim, greedy_random, greedy_random_max, greedy_optim, hill_climbing, hill_climbing/greedy,
 hill_climbing/greedy_max, hill_climbing/greedy_optim, hill_climbing/greedy_optim_max or double_greedy.
 Adding hist to the command creates a histogram using the result, adding all also gives the average.

 You can also use main.py large/small algorithm time minutes, to make the algorithm run for a certain amount of time, it saves all the results in a pickle file and displays the top result.